In this guide

 - the length of the hearing and any dates parties or their witnesses would not be able to attend the hearing

-- that the nurse or midwife must undertake a language test
+- that the nurse, midwife or nursing associate must undertake a language test

-- a requirement that the parties state whether the health of the nurse or midwife is to be raised as an issue in the proceedings, and if so, whether medical reports are needed
+- a requirement that the parties state whether the health of the nurse, midwife or nursing associate is to be raised as an issue in the proceedings, and if so, whether medical reports are needed

 - an agreed statement of facts where the facts are not in dispute, or the issue of misconduct is admitted